 - Keep proof of any costs you have incurred – It is likely that you will have suffered a number of different expenses because of your injuries.
 The good news is that you will be able to claim for these as special damages.
 But, to do so, you will need to have proof, so do not throw away any applicable documents, such as receipts.
 Some of the most common special damages include travel expenses, medical costs, and loss of income.

 - Contact Legal HelpLine – Last but not least, the most important thing you need to do is align yourself with a quality personal injury claims firm who can handle your case for you, and this is exactly what you have with Legal HelpLine.
-We are one of the top companies of this type in the UK, and we have successfully secured personal injury compensation for thousands of victims.
+We are one of the top companies of this type in the UK, and we have successfully secured personal injury compensation for many victims.
 Contact us today.

 According to The Equality Act, your employer has a duty to prevent your colleagues from harassing you in the workplace.
 This also includes harassment that occurs outside of the work environment, for example, at an office party or any other work-related event.
 You can make an employment tribunal claim against the college and your employer if you have been harassed by one of your co-workers.
 However, your employer will not be deemed responsible if they can prove they have taken all of the reasonable steps to prevent employees from harassing one and other.